cpengb/cs319/index.md

 ---
 layout: default
 ---
-## Practice Tools for Computer Architecture
+## Welcome
+This site provides several tools for you to practice data representation:
-Binary Number System
+- Binary Number System: convert unsigned binary to/from decimal
+- Two's Complement Representation: convert to/from decimal
+- Two's Complment Arithmetic: negation, addition, subtraction
+- IEEE 754 Floating-Point: convert to/from decimal